srid/nixos-unified/doc/src/activate.md

 > [!NOTE]
 > The activate app will activate the home-manager configuration if the argument contains a `@` (separating user and the optional hostname).
 The above command has no hostname, indicating that we are activating for the local host.

+> [!NOTE]
+> The activate app will move your existing dotfiles out of the way with a timestamped backup extension.
+For example, your existing `~/.zshrc` will be backed up in `~/.zshrc.nixos-unified.2025-01-15-22:29:54.bak`.

 ### Per-host home configurations {#home-perhost}

 You may also have separate home configurations for each machine, such as `legacyPackages.homeConfigurations."myuser@myhost"`.
 These can be activated using: